kpaschen/corrjoin/README.md

 ## Getting started

-Run the unit tests:

-`go test ./...`

-Build the docker container:
+Bring up a local kind cluster:

+`(cd setup && ./setup-local.sh)`

+If this fails, make sure `kind` is on your path.

+Bring up the receiver + explorer as well as a kube-prometheus-stack.
+I publish a docker image at `ghcr.io/kpaschen/corrjoin`.
+You can use that or build your own image locally like this:

 `docker build -f Dockerfile-receiver -t receiver:v0.1 .`

-Bring up the system in a local kind cluster:
+Either way, edit the values-local.yaml file in `setup/helm/corrjoin` so it has the right image settings.

-`(cd setup && ./setup-local.sh)`
+`(cd setup && ./install-corrjoin.sh)`

-If this fails:
-- make sure `kind` is on your path
-- login to ghcr.io like this:

- `echo $tok | docker login ghcr.io -u $your_github_username --password-stdin`

-where `tok` is a github access token.

 ## Running in a Kubernetes cluster

 You can run the system outside of a Kubernetes cluster; all you need is a Prometheus instance sending data to wherever your receiver process is running.
 But a Kubernetes cluster makes this easy to set up, and it is a great source of timeseries data.

-I run this in a cluster set up with _kubespray_, but really any cluster will do.
-You should have persistent storage available on at least one worker node.
-The receiver + explorer need about 4-6GB of memory even in a smallish cluster.
+The receiver + explorer need about 4GB of memory even in a smallish cluster.

-The script in `setup/install.sh` has the steps I go through for setting up a cluster.
-Note a few steps are commented out; you should take a look and see e.g. whether you have rook/ceph or some other storage provider and make changes accordingly.
+Grafana will happily use 8GB.

 The configuration for Prometheus and Grafana is in `prometheus-values.yaml`.
 This is just a values file for the kube-prometheus-stack helm chart.

-There are two custom Grafana dashboards in `helm/corrjoin/templates` that you can adapt.
+There are custom Grafana dashboards in `helm/corrjoin/templates` that you can adapt.

 The Grafana admin password is stored in a secret and you can configure it by overriding the `grafana.password` value in the file `setup/helm/corrjoin/values-cloud.yaml`.
 The helm chart in `setup/helm/corrjoin` sets up the receiver and explorer system.

 ### Make sure you have enough persistent storage